RIPE-NCC/ripe-atlas-software-probe/INSTALL.rst

 -----------------------------------------------------------

 The build process is performed using dpkg-buildpackage (compat version 13).
-Currently only tested on Debian 11 and 12 on the x86_64 platform.
+Currently compile tested on Debian 11 and 12 on the x86_64 platform.
+Code should be considered Beta quality and will be fully supported in an upcoming release.

 - Get the needed tools (using root privileges): ``apt-get update && apt-get -y install git build-essential debhelper libssl-dev autotools-dev``.
 - Clone the repo: ``git clone --recursive https://github.com/RIPE-NCC/ripe-atlas-software-probe.git``